 Achievement motivation is the need for excellence and significant accomplishment, despite what rewards may be offered after the achievement has been met (Hsieh, 2011).
-This study will adopt the same definition.
+In this study, need achievement indicates self-demonstration and personal economic growth.

 2.1.4 Self-employment